Register a Puerto Rico Foreign LLC

 How To Register a Foreign LLC in Puerto Rico

-The document you’ll need to file with Puerto Rico’s Department of State (DOS) is called the Certificate of Authorization to do Business of a Limited Liability Company.
+To register a foreign LLC in Puerto Rico, you must file a Certificate of Authorization to do Business of a Limited Liability Company with the Puerto Rico Department of State.
 The Certificate of Authorization costs $150 to file by mail and $250 to file online or in person.
-There are a few steps to complete before you fill out your paperwork.
+There are a few steps to complete before you fill out your certificate.
 Our guide to registering a foreign LLC in Puerto Rico will walk you through the process.

 Your first step is to appoint a Puerto Rico registered agent.
 The basic duties of a registered agent are described in PR Laws tit.
 14 § 3542.
 In short, your registered agent must: